ManishAmFour/SIH-project/README.md

-Got it ✅ You want me to restructure and format your README so it looks clean, professional, and appealing on GitHub.
-Right now it’s all crammed together in your screenshot.
-I’ll make it **well-structured with headings, spacing, emojis, code blocks, and a clear flow**.

-Here’s the improved version:

----

 # 🚀 EduGuide - Digital Guidance Platform

 A **comprehensive career and education advisory platform** that provides **personalized guidance to students**.